 I love teaching people how to cook a turkey for Thanksgiving It is a great accomplishment to pull this off and feed your family and groups of people!
 It is not impossible; you can do it!
 Coupled with Julie’s Pressure Cooker Cheesy Au Gratin Potatoes, and you are going to have some real happy folks around your dinner table!

-Julie and I are going to her cousin’s place again in Becker, MN.
+In year’s past, Julie and I have gone to her cousin’s place again in Becker, MN.
 We won’t be bringing a turkey, but we will be bringing a ham!
 I’ll have another post tomorrow that discusses my recipe for cooking a ham.
-You know what goes great with ham?

 Good luck with cooking your turkey for Thanksgiving.
 Let us know how it came out…good, bad or just plain ugly!